 Similarly, there are some broad questions to ponder before you say “I do”.

 When you’re younger, you may choose to focus on accumulating wealth, but with time, you might prefer some stability and change your focus to protecting your wealth.
-Whatever your financial goals, it helps to spell them out and chat with a for some guidance.
+Whatever your financial goals, it helps to spell them out and chat with a financial consultant for some guidance.

 Depending on your current financial situation and the outlook of the economy, it’s a good idea to be honest about your risk appetite.
 Work out how much of your wealth can go into riskier investments with potential higher returns, or slower and steadier investments.
 We don’t make the rules!